DCElfving/DCElfving.github.io/_projects/04-AIresearch.md

 	<img src ="/images/research/visit3.jpg"/>
 </div>

-Empowering designers (especially design *students*) with meaningful user testing with early prototypes is profound.
+Empowering designers (especially design *students*) with meaningful user testing on early prototypes is profound.
 Design thinking is iterative; AI platforms like Listen AI allow us to infuse testing throughout the process.
 Often it's left until the very end of a project, and applied only to near final designs.

 Of course, students deliberately pushed the limits of AI "thinking".
 When unleashed to create dozens of follow up questions or generate a needlessly long report, they achieved predictably laughable results.
 AI can't replace the expertise and intuition of dedicated user researchers or make informed design decisions.
-But it *can* help us gather qualitative insights into our work.
+But it *can* help us gather qualitative insights about our work.

-As we wrapped up the project and shared our solutions, I reminded students of the Design Research class they'll take as Interaction Design majors.
+As we wrapped up the project and shared our solutions, I reminded students of the Design Research class they'll soon take as Interaction Design majors.
 Whatever AI tools they use, the skills and processes they'll learn are still *vitally* important.
 As user research becomes more accessible, hands-on and in-person testing can be more focused, informative and validating.

-Emerging AI tools like these shift the work of design thinking rather than replace it.
-Designers will be expected to be better informed and confident in the design decisions they make.
+Emerging AI tools like these shift the work of design thinking rather than replacing it.
+Designers will need to be better informed and confident in the design decisions they make.
 As AI empowers our discipline, *more* is demanded of us, not less.

 <hr>